 - Costs: Fees vary; call to inquire

 Boll Family YMCA Summer/Day Camp is about learning skills, developing character and making friends.
 In camp, kids see what they can accomplish, learn and master skills, make new friends and feel like they belong.
-Every new experience at summer/day camp is a chance for kids to stay active, address gaps in learning when school is not in session and have fun.
-Under the guidance of trained staff, campers learn core values that the YMCA notes will last forever.
+Every new experience at summer/day camp is a chance for kids to stay active, address gaps in learning when school is not in session and have fun – all under the guidance of trained staff.

-- Address: Harper Woods Middle School, Warren Community Center, First United Methodist Church (Mount Clemens), Fountain Elementary (Roseville)
+- Address: Harper Woods High School, Warren Community Center, Jermaine Jackson Community Center (Mount Clemens), Fountain Elementary (Roseville)

 - Phone: 866-888-1555